netzkommune/Sylve/README.md

 samba_server_enable="YES"
 ```

-If you plan to use jails, enabling `rctl` is required.
+Enabling `rctl` is required.
 Do this by adding the following line to `/boot/loader.conf`:

 ``` sh
 kern.racct.enable=1